U.S. coronavirus cases rise, fueling fears of resurgence | Health

 U.S. coronavirus cases rise, fueling fears of resurgence

-A rapid increase in coronavirus cases in the United States and abroad is fueling fears of a pandemic resurgence and sending shockwaves through the stock market as the highly contagious Delta variant takes hold and vaccinations lag in several states.
-Largely due to outbreaks in parts of the country with low vaccination rates, the number of new cases, hospitalizations and deaths due to COVID-19 have been on the rise in recent weeks.
+Largely due to outbreaks in parts of the country with low vaccination rates, the number of new cases, hospitalizations and deaths due to COVID-19 have been on the rise in recent days.
+The vaccines work against the Delta variant, but lab tests have shown them to be less effective than they were against the original form of coronavirus.

 - Country: